 Why is this a problem?

-Because, every year in the UK over 200 people are admitted to hospital with suspected CO poisoning and around 50 people die unnecessarily from it.
+Because every year in the UK over 200 people are admitted to hospital with suspected CO poisoning and around 50 people die unnecessarily from it.
 The number of people affected could well be much higher, simply because so few of us know what the symptoms of CO poisoning are.
+An awareness of carbon monoxide is crucial.

-One in six of us think that a metallic taste in your mouth is a symptom (wrong!) and one in ten of us think a fever would be a symptom (also wrong!)
+One in six of us thinks that a metallic taste in your mouth is a symptom (wrong!) and one in ten of us think a fever would be a symptom (also wrong!)

 The most common symptoms of CO poisoning are: